TSA Background Check

 Your online application is followed by:

-• A computer-based test CBT
+• A computer-based test (TSA CBT)

 • A job offer contingent on you passing security checks